kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 TLS over TCP provides all these capabilities.

-UNIX sockets is an example that provides only the first two.
-Congestion control is not used because UNIX sockets do not work on top of a shared network.
+UNIX sockets are an example that provides only the first two.
+Congestion control is not employed, as UNIX sockets do not face a shared bottleneck.
-Confidentiallity and integrity protection is considered unnecessary when the operating system can be trusted.
+Confidentiality and integrity protection are deemed unnecessary in environments where the operating system is trusted.

 # QUIC Frames